Developer Needs and Feasible Features for AI Assistants in IDEs: UNDERSTANDING DEVELOPER NEEDS

 \section{UNDERSTANDING DEVELOPER NEEDS}

 In this section, we examine how developers experience AI inside their IDEs when coding.
 Our goal is to provide a structured understanding of what developers need from AI assistance, what challenges they face, and how these vary across adoption groups.
+We address \textbf{RQ1} and \textbf{RQ2} through qualitative interviews.